 - Ask each guest what type of cookie they are bringing to the party.
 This way, you avoid duplicates: the same type of cookie from more than one guest.

 - Cookies brought should be easily packaged and able to last several days.
-Thin or very delicate cookies that can easily break apart are a huge no-no.
+So thin or very delicate cookies that can easily break apart are a huge no-no.

 Non-sugary treats and appetizers should also be offered alongside those sweet cookies.
-We don’t want nobody overdosing on sugar.
-Roasted nuts, vegetable dips and platters, baked potatoes, caramel popcorn, and finger sandwiches are awesome choices for savory treats.
+Because we don’t want nobody overdosing on sugar.
+For instance, roasted nuts, vegetable dips and platters, baked potatoes, caramel popcorn, and finger sandwiches.
+These are awesome choices for savory treats.

 Ensure you place a name tag beside each cookie display, the tag should mention the baker’s name and the type of cookie baked.
 If the cookie contains nuts, it should also be included in the tag, as some guests could be allergic.